sripberger/jpi-errors/README.md

 aside from the `InvalidParamsError` you should not normally need to throw them yourself.

+## Implementation-Defined Errors
+Jpi also uses a couple errors with codes unique to itself:

+- `ServerError`: Code `-32000`, generic server error, described above.
+- `RequestFailedError`: Code `-32001`, thrown when Jpi fails to read the entire http request stream due to an error in that stream.
+This should be rare if it happens at all, but clients should handle it just in case.

 ## Conversion Utilities
 As Jpi is a JSON-RPC framework, it needs some way of converting between JS error instances into JSON-RPC-compliant error objects.
 The following functions are